 If you handle personal data, there are a number of legal grounds on which this can be done.
 One example involves obtaining consent from the person in question, also known as 'informed consent'.
 This informed consent must adhere to several requirements.

-You must be able to show that you have received people’s valid permission to process their personal data.
-It is important that they grant this permission voluntarily; otherwise you are not permitted to process their information, or they are entitled to withdraw their permission.
+You must be able to demonstrate that you have received valid consent from data subjects in order to process their personal data.
+It is critical that they grant that consent voluntarily.
+If not, you may not process their data, and they have the right to withdraw their consent.

-- Simply obtaining permission is not enough.
-The information on the basis of which the permission has been given must also be documented.
-In this way, you can show that you informed the people well and that they gave their permission specifically for this situation.
+- Simply documenting the consent is not sufficient.
+The information on which the consent was given must also be recorded.
+This allows you to show that people have been properly informed and that they have given their consent for this specific situation.

-- You must be able to show a clear link between the permission obtained and the personal data you are processing.
-Permission must be obtained separately for each different purpose.
+- You must be able to demonstrate that the consent granted has a clear link to the personal data you process.
+Consent must be granted separately for each objective.

-- the reason why you are collecting the personal data
+- For what purpose are you collecting the personal data

-- that you will not use the personal data for any other purpose
+- Include an assurance that you will not use the personal data for any other purpose

 - For data subjects younger than 16 years of age, arrange for (co-)consent from the parents/guardians

 - Explain how the data subject can withdraw consent